 In the MS in Human Physiology program, you’ll have the opportunity to select a specialized area for research and study.
-As part of our broad course requirements, we offer three distinct concentrations so you can choose the track that’s right for you: Research, Preclinical Accelerated, or Athletic Training.
+As part of our broad course requirements, we offer two distinct concentrations so you can choose the track that’s right for you: Research or Preclinical Accelerated.

 But whatever you study, the program is really about you.

-For those in the preclinical and research tracks, you design the curriculum based on your own academic background, professional experience, and career objectives.
+For those in the preclinical and research tracks, you design the curriculum based on your own academic interests, professional experience, and career objectives.
 Working with a faculty advisor, you schedule the required courses, pick your electives, and decide on directed study, research, and professional or teaching experiences.
 You choose a project that fascinates you for your critical literature review (for those selecting the one-year Preclinical Accelerated track) or thesis (part of the two-year degree requirements for those pursuing the Research track).
-Students in the Athletic Training (AT) track will choose their critical literature review topic in consultation with their AT mentor.

-Sound like a lot of work and responsibility?
-It is.
-It’s also one of the most dynamic, flexible, and exciting environments anywhere to prepare for further study in biology, physiology, or neuroscience.
-If you want to pursue a career in biomedical research, follow a clinical career path in a hospital, pharmaceutical, or biotechnology setting, or if you’re an athletic trainer looking to enhance your credentials in an environment with exceptional clinical opportunities, the MS in Human Physiology is a great way to get there.
+We aim to provide one of the most dynamic, flexible, and exciting environments anywhere to prepare for further study in medicine, biology, physiology, or neuroscience.
+If you want to pursue a career in biomedical research, follow a clinical career path in a hospital, pharmaceutical, or biotechnology setting, the MS in Human Physiology is a great way to get there.

 In addition to flexibility, this Sargent College program offers two other major advantages: